The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 While it’s ideal for homemakers looking for antique sofas and refurbished cabinets, there are still wonderful finds for the passing traveler.

-If you’re looking to escape the city for a day, hop on a train to the riverside suburb of Bajo San Isidro to the north of the city.
+If you’re looking to escape the city for a day, hop on a train to the riverside suburb of San Isidro to the north of the city.

 This area is paradise on a hot summer day, with restaurants and bars lining the riverfront offering kayak rentals and windsurfing.